react-native-community/releases/docs/publish-release.md

    npx react-native init TestRelease --version [VERSION]
    ```

-1. Communicate the release as per the instructions in the release-process doc. [⇒](./release-process.md)
+1. Communicate the release as per the instructions in the release-process doc.
+[Read more ⇒](./release-process.md)